 Department or Agency: Administrative Rule Title and Chapter: Chapter Name: Contact Person/Title: Phone Number: E-mail Address: Date: A. To assist the SBRRB in complying with the meeting notice requirement in HRS §92-7, please attach a statement of the topic of the proposed rules or a general description of the subjects involved.
 B. Are the draft rules available for viewing in person and on the Lieutenant Governor's Website pursuant to HRS §92-7?
 Yes No (If "Yes," please provide webpage address and when and where rules may be viewed in person.
 Please keep the proposed rules on this webpage until after the SBRRB meeting.)
 I. Rule Description: New Repeal Amendment Compilation II.
 Will the proposed rule(s) affect small business?
-Yes "Affect small business" is defined as "any potential or actual requirement imposed upon a small business that will cause a direct and significant economic burden upon a small business, or is directly related to the formation, operation, or expansion of a small business."
-HRS §201M-1 "Small business" is defined as a "for-profit corporation, limited liability company, partnership, limited partnership, sole proprietorship, or other legal entity that: (1) Is domiciled and authorized to do business in Hawaii; (2) Is independently owned and operated; and (3) Employs fewer than one hundred full-time or part-time employees in Hawaii."
+Yes No (If "No," no need to submit this form.)
+"Affect small business" is defined as "any potential or actual requirement imposed upon a small business that will cause a direct and significant economic burden upon a small business, or is directly related to the formation, operation, or expansion of a small business."
+HRS §201M-1 "Small business" is defined as a "for-profit corporation, limited liability company, partnership, limited partnership, sole proprietorship, or other legal entity that: (1) Is domiciled and authorized to do business in Hawaii; (2) Is independently owned and operated; and (3) Employs fewer than one hundred full-time or part- time employees in Hawaii."
 HRS §201M-1 III.
 Is the proposed rule being adopted to implement a statute or ordinance that does not require the agency to interpret or describe the requirements of the statute or ordinance?
 Yes No (If "Yes" no need to submit this form.
 E.g., a federally-mandated regulation that does not afford the agency the discretion to consider less restrictive alternatives.
 HRS §201M-2(d)) IV.
 Is the proposed rule being adopted pursuant to emergency rulemaking?
 (HRS §201M-2(a) Yes No (If "Yes" no need to submit this form.)

-V. Please explain how the agency involved small business in the development of the proposed rules. a.
+- V. Please explain how the agency involved small business in the development of the proposed rules. - a.
 Were there any recommendations incorporated into the proposed rules?
 If yes, explain.
-If not, why not?
-VI. proposed rule(s) affect small business, and are not exempt as noted e, please provide the following information: 1.
-A description of how opinions or comments from affected small businesses were solicited.
-2. A summary of the public's and small businesses' comments.
-3. A summary of the agency's response to those comments.
-4. The number of persons who: (i) Attended the public hearing: (ii) Testified at the hearing: (iii)Submitted written comments: 5.
-Was a request made at the hearing to change the proposed rule in a way that affected small business?
-Yes No (i) If "Yes," was the change adopted? (ii) If No, please explain the reason the change was not adopted and the problems or negative result of the change.
+If not, why not? - VI.
+If the proposed rule(s) affect small business, and are not exempt as noted above, please provide the following information: - 1.
+A description of how opinions or comments from affected small businesses were solicited. - 2.
+A summary of the public's and small businesses' comments. - 3.
+A summary of the agency's response to those comments. - 4.
+The number of persons who: - (i) Attended the public hearing: - (ii) Testified at the hearing:

+(iii)Submitted written comments:

+5. Was a request made at the hearing to change the proposed rule in a way that affected small business?

+- \\\\\ - (i) If "Yes," was the change adopted?
+Yes